cuba-platform/translations/README.md

 - Add the new locale to the _Project Properties_ > _Available locales_ list in Studio, for example `Deutsch|de`.
 - Restart your application server.

 To modify the translation in your project, edit the `messages_*.properties` files located inside `com.haulmont` package.
-If you think that some translation is incorrect, please send us your variant, and we will include it into the repository.
+If you think that some translation is incorrect, please send us your variant (as a pull request or individual files), and we will include it into the repository.

 ## Creating a New Translation